Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 #### How can we find the selected items?

 As we know, the final profit is at the bottom-right corner.
-Therefore, we will start from there to find the items that will be going into the knapsack.
+Therefore, we will start from there to find the items that will be going into the <b>knapsack</b>.

 As you remember, at every step, we had two options: include an item or skip it.
 If we skip an item, we take the profit from the remaining items (i.e., from the cell right above it); if we include the item, then we jump to the remaining profit to find more items.